Owen-Langfield/KmapPy/README.md

 From there it will return prime implicants and the boolean expressions for each one, as well as the final output equation.

-KmapPy was developed for an assigment to avoid solving large kmaps manually.
+KmapPy was developed for an assigment to avoid solving several large kmaps manually.
 This algorithm *should* work for n-variables, however it has not been tested for more than 6.

 ## How to use